fatrix/httptest/docs/usage.md

-The HTTPTest Tool helps execute different requests **tests** to multiple **environments**.
+The HTTPTest Tool sends different **tests** requests to multiple **environments**.
 For example, you are hosting a website with a blog and a private section.
 For testing purposes you deployed a version available under test.example.com and the real site under example.com.
+You need to test the correct behaviour of the different instances and their configuration.

-Therefore the following requests should be tested:
+The following URLs needs to be tested:

     GET http://test.example.com/blog HTTP/1.1
     GET http://test.example.com/private HTTP/1.1